 It was a challenge to digitise such enormous negatives.
-They took 3 days to shoot and much longer for preparation.
-It required the co-operation of a large multi skilled team, a combination of some high end equipment and considerable ingenuity.
+They took three days to shoot and much longer for preparation.
+It required the cooperation of a large multi skilled team, a combination of some high end equipment and considerable ingenuity.
 The challenges of digitising these glass plates were many and varied, not least of all the potentially hazardous combination of size, age, unwieldiness and fragile emulsion.

-Imaging Services Co-ordinator Bruce York and Senior Photographer Hamilton Churton took on the task of working out the technical details of how to digitise the glass plates to the required standards.
-After colluding with experts from various divisions in the Library, considerable preparation and research, a support structure was designed and built and a plan was made.
+Imaging Services Coordinator Bruce York and Senior Photographer Hamilton Churton took on the task of working out the technical details of how to digitise the glass plates to the required standards.
+After collaborating with experts from various divisions in the Library, considerable preparation and research, a support structure was designed and built and a plan was made.

 A small group that included Alan Davies the Library's curator of Photography and members of the conservation team wheeled the enormous wooden box into the Imaging studio.
-As the first plate was carefully removed from it's home, the nervous and excited team looked on.
-The plate was, much to everyone's relief successfully and deftly fitted snugly into it's custom built, rigid, vertical support.
-It was built this way because the sheer weight of the negative could have caused the glass to break had it been lain out horizontally.
+As the first plate was carefully removed from its home, the nervous and excited team looked on.
+The plate was, much to everyone's relief, successfully and deftly fitted snugly into its custom built, rigid, vertical support.
+It was built this way because the sheer weight of the negative could have caused the glass to break had it been laid out horizontally.
 As with a standard negative, light was needed to bring the scene to life.
 Behind the negative a custom made light box with daylight balanced keno's was switched on illuminating the enormous negative and its incredibly detailed landscape of a very young Sydney Harbour.

 After all the camera attachments had been made, the overhead lights were switched off and all that could be seen was the glowing negative and the expression of concentration on the Hamilton's face bathed in light as he cautiously shot each segment, checking the results onscreen before moving on to the next shot.
 This process was painstakingly carried out for both negatives.